minio/docs/source/operations/install-deploy-manage/multi-site-replication.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 All sites must have a matching and consistent MinIO Server version.
-Configuring replication between sites with mismatched MinIO servers may result in unexpected or undesired replication behavior.
+Configuring replication between sites with mismatched MinIO Server versions may result in unexpected or undesired replication behavior.

 You should also ensure the :mc:`mc` version used to configure replication closely matches the server version.